Ultimate Guide to Hip Mobility

 Hip flexion normally falls between 110 and 130 degrees among populations.

-The common limitations to hip joint flexion are:
+The common limitations to hip mobility into flexion are:

 - Inability to stabilize the lumbar spine (this is a control issue where the lumbar spine would flex instead of the hip joint flexing)